 22. What does the notice period allow?

-This notice period allows a person without a major in HR four opportunities (November 2019, June 2020 and Nov 2020, June 2021) to write the NKE before the Foundational Courses will be required.
+This notice period allows a person without a major in HR five opportunities (November 2019, June 2020, Nov 2020, June 2021 and November 2021) to write the NKE before the Foundational Courses will be required.

 23. How much time will be required to complete each Foundational HR Course?
 Will there be a fee?

 Currently all the details are being worked out nationally, we will communicate once finalized and there will be a fee for each course.